janobsivac/BPC-DE1-parking_system/README.md

 hand-drawn component wiring diagram
 ![zapojeni_nakres](https://github.com/janobsivac/BPC-DE1-parking_system/assets/159461221/e17b9082-eb5e-48d2-90bc-48d223a61b78)
 1. Pulse generation:
-    - The button (BTNC) activates the pulse generator (part of "trigger_instance"), which generates pulses to trigger the ultrasonic sensor.
+    - The button (BTNC) resets the pulse generator (part of "trigger_instance"), which generates pulses to trigger the ultrasonic sensor.
     - The generator uses a clock (CLK100MHZ) that is divided into the desired frequency (output "clk" of "clock_instance").
 2. Emitting the ultrasonic signal:
     - When the generator is started, the sensor emits ultrasonic waves into the space.